 - Short and long stay parking

 - Residential and workplace locations

 - Secure cycle storage facilities for all types of cycles

 For residential properties, where there are no garages, dedicated secure ground floor secure parking is necessary.
-LTN1/20 provides examples such as on-street cycle parking 'hangars' which are typically available to registered key-holders.
+LTN1/20 provides examples of on street cycle parking 'hangars' in which are typically available to registered key-holders.

 Appendix D